Foundation Stage: England

-Foundation Stage 1 takes place in a pre-school / childcare environment such as Nursery between the ages 3 and 4 but is non-compulsory education.
+Foundation Stage 1 takes place in a pre-school or childcare environment such as Nursery between the ages 3 and 4 but is non-compulsory education.
 Foundation Stage 2 takes place in the Reception class of an Infant or Primary school between the ages 4 and 5.
 It is also known as Key Stage 0 to fit in alongside key stages 1 to 4.

 The introduction of a Foundation Stage was a significant landmark in education.
 The early years were given a distinct identity, and a more detailed, focused curriculum, where the emphasis is on learning through planned play activities.

-In order for practitioners to plan a curriculum that will ensure attainment of the early learning goals for the majority of children at the end of the reception year, a series of stepping stones are provided.
-These stepping stones outline the evolving knowledge, abilities, comprehension, and attitudes kids will need if they're going to accomplish the foundation stage's objectives.

-For babies and children aged from birth to three, a separate framework named "Birth to Three Matters" was created to support those practitioners working with very young children and babies.
+The Early Years Foundation Stage (EYFS) sets the standards that all early years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
+It promotes teaching and learning to ensure children’s ‘school readiness’ and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.

 Certain principles underpin the framework, for example, that parents and family are central to the well-being of the child, and that a relationship with a key person at home and in the setting is essential to young children's well-being.
 Most importantly, the framework emphasised that children learn most effectively when, with the support of a knowledgeable and trusted adult, they are actively involved and interested.
 In other words, children learn by doing rather than by being told.